matthewT53/Very-Simple-SMTPS/README.md

 }
 ```

-## SMTP server providers:

 ## How to build:
 ### Scripts:

-The scripts below need to be run from the project root i.e `./Very-Simple-SMTPS`.
+The scripts below need to be run from the project root i.e `./Very-Simple-SMTPS`

 ```bash
 $ ./scripts/venv.sh     # Creates or starts the python virtual environment required to build and run tests